EvanVelasco/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
-A variety of case studies in R
+A variety of case studies in R completed during my undergraduate education at UCSD.